-• If the gateway runs as an MQI server application, then the effective user ID of the gateway is the user account that started the Oracle Net listener and has authorization to all the WebSphere MQ objects that the Oracle application wants to access.
-Refer to "Authorization for WebSphere MQ Objects" on page 8-2 for more information.
+• If the gateway runs as an MQI server application, then the effective user ID of the gateway is the user account that starts the Oracle Net listener and has authorization to all the WebSphere MQ objects that the Oracle application wants to access.
+Refer to Authorization for WebSphere MQ Objects on page 8-2 for more information.

-Oracle recommensed using the relaxed model only if your application has minimal security requirements.
+Oracle does not recommend using the relaxed model, unless your application has minimal security requirements.